mt3312/AR_Project2_BookCover/README.md

      style="float: center; margin-right: 10px;" />

 ## Video
-A video of the applic
+A video of the application running on the hololens can be seen below:

 ## Limitations
 * It is more difficult to correctly map a sprite to the front cover.
 It does not align correctly